Understanding the National Health Insurance (NHI) Bill

 • The removal or reduction of medical scheme tax credits will increase the tax burden for medical scheme members and may impact on their ability to afford private cover thereby increasing the burden on the public sector.
 This in particular for low-income medical scheme members.

 • Amendments to taxes require a Money Bill which is the ambit of National Treasury, and this requires an impact analysis on the social and economic effects.
-The proposals in Section 49 of the NHI Bill are factually inaccurate and do not appear to be consistent with these principles.
+The proposals in Section 49 of the NHI Act are factually inaccurate and do not appear to be consistent with these principles.

 • There is uncertainty as to when the NHI will be considered "fully implemented", and this is most likely to be quite far in the future due to resource constraints and the need for health system improvements, including infrastructure revitalization.